How to Live in the Moment: 14 Tips for Staying Present

 7. Tamp Down Worries

 Just as rumination focuses our attention on the past, worries focus our attention on the future.
 Often we spend the present thinking about all the bad things that could happen.
-But when we do this we not only waist time worrying about bad things that might not even occur, we miss out on the good things happening in the present moment.
+But when we do this we not only waste time worrying about bad things that might not even occur, we miss out on the good things happening in the present moment.
 That's why it can be helpful to explore scientifically tested anti-anxiety strategies if we want to be more present.
 Some helpful tools to check out come from Acceptance & Commitment Therapy.

 8. Try Box Breathing